 1. Social Security Won’t Cover All Your Expenses

-Ignoring whether Social Security will still be solvent when it’s time for you to claim your benefits, Social Security isn’t designed to be your only source of income during your golden years.
+Ignoring whether or not Social Security will still be solvent when it’s time for you to claim your benefits, Social Security isn’t designed to be your only source of income during your golden years.
 According to the Social Security Administration, Social Security benefits are only intended to replace about 40 percent of your income from when you were working.

 Bookmark This: 17 Clever Ways to Save More for Retirement

-8. Social Security Might Not Be Taxed by Your State
+2. Social Security Might Not Be Taxed by Your State

 The IRS taxes up to 85 percent of your Social Security benefits, but depending on where you live, you might not have to pay state income taxes on your Social Security benefits.
 Only thirteen states impose state income taxes on all or a portion of your benefits: Colorado, Connecticut, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, North Dakota, Rhode Island, Utah, Vermont and West Virginia.

-12. The IRS Offers Free Tax Help for Seniors
+4. The IRS Offers Free Tax Help for Seniors

 You probably won’t look forward to doing your taxes in retirement any more than when you were younger, but the IRS has a special program, Tax Counseling for the Elderly, to provide free tax assistance age 60 and older.
 You can get answers to questions, and some programs can even prepare your return for you.

-15. Retirees Could Still Be Paying Off Student Loans
+5. Retirees Could Still Be Paying Off Student Loans

 If you think you won’t have to worry about student loans in retirement, you could be wrong.
 According to the Consumer Finance Protection Bureau, the number of older student loan borrowers — defined as age 60 and older — increased by at least 20 percent in every state between 2012 and 2017.
 In more than half of states, the number increased by 46 percent or more during the same time period.